 The greenish-blue glow and the ship’s appearance in Norfolk were also explained by Dudgeon.
 The glow, he said, was likely the result of an electrical storm, or St. Elmo’s Fire.
 The appearance so far from Philadelphia was explained by inland canals, used by the Navy and off-limits to civilians, that could shorten a two-day commercial journey to just six hours.

 Even though Dudgeon put forth an excellent explanation for the Philadelphia experiment, there are still those who choose to believe that the phenomenon was much more than it was.
-As there are no official documents, the jury is still out on the truth.
+As there are no official documents to explain what transpired, the jury is still out on the truth.